© 2018 Hulu, LLC | all rights reserved

 Roku devices have been noted to experience network issues.
 On these devices, it has been observed that having a large queue of beacons to be fired can sometimes result in some queued beacons simply not firing and eventually being discarded inappropriately.
 Also high volumes of network activity create latency issues and generally slow processing that are particular to these devices.
 As a result, as of September 2018, SSL protocol is not available on Roku devices.

 Hulu uses a threshold to determine when to show an “Are you still watching?” confirmation.
-After three hours of Continuous Play without user interaction, the dialog is presented, and if no confirmation (i.e., ‘Yes’) is received from the viewer, further playback is stopped.
+After four hours of continuous play on VOD (Web, Mobile In-App and OTT) and six hours for Live content without user interaction, the dialog is presented, and if no confirmation (i.e., ‘Yes’) is received from the viewer, further playback is stopped.
 Studies are performed on an annual basis, to understand viewer patterns and inform decisions on whether adjustments to improve experience are necessary.
 Continuous Play is used more frequently on OTT, as compared to Web and Mobile.
 As a result, Hulu’s studies on Continuous Play are conducted on a subset of OTT devices.

 Detection of TV-off state, and accordingly pausing playback, is entirely dependent on the capabilities of hardware.
 Where detection is possible, Hulu apps pause playback.
 However, there is a population of devices that do not communicate the change of hardware state to higher levels in the tech stack.
 In these cases, Hulu apps are unable pause playback, although Continuous Play thresholds apply as normal.
 Hulu has conducted research to gain a general understanding of the aforementioned hardware capabilities and limitations.
 A study was performed on a broad sample of devices running Hulu’s OTT app.
 This sample included devices from manufacturers Amazon, Apple, Google, LG, Microsoft, Panasonic, Roku, Samsung, Sony, Tivo, and Vizio.
 These devices running Hulu were paired with a variety of TVs from manufacturers that included LG, Panasonic, Phillips, Samsung, Sharp, Sony, Toshiba, and Vizio.
 The study was also ran with and without an AV receiver between the Hulu device and the TV.